 A student pursing a period of STEM extension OPT must:

 - Work in a paid position for an E-Verify employer at least 20 hours per week that provides the student with formal training and learning objectives.

-- Work in a position related to the STEM degree
+- Work in a position related to the STEM degree.

 - Report to the DSO within 10 days of: